-The ICE comment card system is one of my favorite things about services on military bases.
-Through it I feel like I have a way to voice my concerns over things that need to be addressed but may otherwise go unnoticed, or compliment people for a job well done.
+The Interactive Customer Evaluation (ICE) comment card system is one of my favorite things about services on military installations.
+Through it, I feel I have a way to voice my concerns over things that need to be addressed but may otherwise go unnoticed, or compliment people for a job well done.
 (I like to call these, NICE comments.
 Yeah.
 I know.)

-This system, available for every service and every base across the military, is by no means new -- but it is sometimes underutilized.
-And while it may not work quite as well on every base out there as it should, in my experience it is by far the most effective way to make stuff happen.
+The ICE system, available for every service and every installation across the military, is by no means new -- but it is sometimes underutilized.
+And while it may not work quite as well as it should, in my experience it is by far the most effective way to make stuff happen.

-But some I talk to don’t see the value in ICE or are unsure how to use it in a way that brings outcomes.
+But some don’t see the value in ICE or are unsure how to use it in a way that creates change.
 Others don’t even know what it is.
-To me, a world class ICE user, this is just a tragedy.
+This is, in my opinion, a tragedy.

 Using an ICE comment card is fairly simple.
 When you come across a service you’d like to make a comment on, simply follow these steps: